Analysis | The big ideas from Biden’s Supreme Court commission, explained

 “The Commission does not have a firm view on the overall merits of jurisdiction stripping, but we are skeptical that the aim of promoting more democratically accountable control of public policy can be achieved solely by limiting the jurisdiction of the Supreme Court.”

-4. Restricting the “shadow docket”
+4. Restricting the ‘shadow docket’

-The most compelling argument for: These types of orders have increased in recent years and effectively decided very substantial issues without written decisions or hearings.
+The most compelling argument for it: These types of orders have increased in recent years and effectively decided very substantial issues without written decisions or hearings.

-This is an issue which has picked up even since Biden appointed the commission.
-It involves the court’s increasing use of its so-called “shadow docket” — i.e. making momentary decisions without much explanation or even without disclosing who voted how.
+This is an issue that has picked up even since Biden appointed the commission.
+It involves the court’s increasing use of its “shadow docket” — i.e. making momentary decisions without much explanation or even without disclosing who voted how.

 “Emergency orders breaking down 6-3 or 5-4 along ideological lines have multiplied in recent years, indicating that the Court increasingly is deciding contested legal questions through cursory and relatively nontransparent emergency procedures,” the report states.
 “During the 2017 Term, there were five orders from which at least three Justices publicly dissented; during the 2020 Term, there were 29 such orders.
 This increase has occurred even while the merits docket has remained at historically low levels, and during the 2019 Term there were nearly as many 5-4 decisions among emergency rulings as on the merits docket.”

-The most compelling argument against: That this is a symptom not of the court itself, but other factors.
+The most compelling argument against it: That this is a symptom not of the court itself but other factors.